jasny/auth/docs/mfa/totp.md

 TOTP MFA
 ===

-A good method is using time based one-time passwords according to [RFC 6238](http://tools.ietf.org/html/rfc6238) (TOTP), compatible with Google Authenticator.
+A good method for MFA is using time based one-time passwords according to [RFC 6238](http://tools.ietf.org/html/rfc6238) (TOTP), compatible with Google Authenticator.

-This example uses the [OTPHP](https://github.com/Spomky-Labs/otphp) and other supporting libraries.
+This example uses [OTPHP](https://github.com/Spomky-Labs/otphp) and other supporting libraries.

 ```
 composer require spomky-labs/otphp